AutoFed: Personalized Federated Traffic Prediction via Adaptive Prompt: Methodology

 In considering the training process, we first define the loss function, which consists of two parts: the regression loss of the AE-denoiser and the regression loss of the PP. In this paper, we choose the Mean Absolute Error (MAE) as the loss function.
 For each client $i$, the two loss functions can be represented as:

 where $||\cdot||_1$ denotes the $L_1$ norm.
 The overall loss function for client $i$ is then defined as:

-where $\alpha$ is an adaptive hyper-parameter, inspired by \cite{zhao2025let}.
+where $\alpha$ is an adaptive hyper-parameter, inspired by \cite{zhao2025let,chen2018gradnorm,kendall2018multi}.
 This approach allows the training process for denoising and prediction to adaptively balance: when the denoiser has a high error, the prompt matrix may not be effective, making a large weight for the prediction loss less meaningful since the prompt matrix will change thereafter.
 Thus, a higher weight for the denoising loss is warranted.
 This relationship is vice versa as well.
 The detailed training process follows the conventional PFL paradigm, as shown in Appendix \ref{sec:alg}.
+We analyze the convergence and stability of this procedure, and interpret the prompt mechanism, in Appendix \ref{sec:theory}; in particular, Proposition \ref{prop:converge} shows that the training converges to a stationary point of Eq.~\eqref{eq:target} and cannot diverge for a suitable step size, and Corollary \ref{cor:fedavg} shows that the attainable objective is never worse than a fully shared FedAvg model.